 The Pennsylvania Debt Management Services Act defines a debt management company as any business entity that periodically receives funds from consumers and then uses those funds to repay the consumer’s creditors.

 BondExchange now offers monthly pay-as-you-go subscriptions for surety bonds.
 Your customers are able to purchase their bonds on a monthly basis and cancel them anytime.
 Learn more here.

 How Do Debt Management Companies Apply for a License in Pennsylvania

 Debt management companies in Pennsylvania must navigate several steps to secure their license.
 Below are the general guidelines, but applicants should refer to the NMLS’s application guidelines for details on the process.

-Non-profit organizations who provide debt management services and who charge annual fees that are less than $3,000,0000 will submit a separate application which can be found here.
+Non-profit organizations that provide debt management services and who charge annual fees that are less than $3,000,0000 will submit a separate application which can be found here.
 The applications are virtually identical, however nonprofits are only required to pay a licensing fee of $500.
-The remainder of this section will focus on the application process for profit driven organizations
+The remainder of this section will focus on the application process for profit-driven organizations

 License Period – The Pennsylvania Debt Management License expires on December 31 of each year and must be renewed before the expiration date